 Recitals and Research (24 credit hours)

-Completion of diagnostic exams in music history and music theory is required of all new graduate music students prior to course enrollment in the ASU School of Music, Dance and Theatre.
+Completion of diagnostic exams in musicology and music theory is required of all new graduate music students prior to course enrollment in the ASU School of Music, Dance and Theatre.

 Additional Curriculum Information